barryvdh/laravel-elfinder/readme.md

 ## elFinder Package for Laravel 4

 ### Note: The package recently changed from elfinder-bundle to laravel-elfinder.
 The ServiceProvider has also changed.
-Please update your configuration!
+Please update your configuration and re-publish the assets.

 ### Installation